OctopusDeploy/docs/docs/administration/octopus-dsc/tentacle-agent.md

 :::hint
 If you would like to see some examples of different OctopusDSC Tentacle agent scripts, please see our Open Source GitHub repository.
 :::
 Your OctopusDSC script can be configured to match most use cases we see.
-Below we have information on what you can customise in your script and the format you should present it.
+Below we have information on what you can customize in your script and the format you should present it.

 When `Ensure` is set to `Present`, the resource will: